Guide

 Diagnostics

-This Functional Block describes the functionality that enables a CSO to request and track the upload of a diagnostics file from a Charging Station, and to manage the monitoring of Charging Station data.
+This Functional Block describes the functionality that allows a CSMS to request and track the upload of a diagnostics file from a Charging Station, and to monitor Charging Station data.

 Display Message

-With the DIsplayMessage feature OCPP enables a CSO to display a message on a Charging Station, that is not part of the firmware of the Charging Station.
-The CSO gets control over these messages: the CSO can set, retrieve (get), replace and clear messages.
+With the DisplayMessage feature, OCPP enables a CSMS to display a message on a Charging Station that is not part of the Charging Station firmware.
+The CSMS can set, retrieve, replace, and clear these messages.

 Data Transfer

-This Functional Block describes the functionality that enables a party to add custom commands to OCPP, enabling custom extension to OCPP.
+This Functional Block describes how third parties can add custom commands and extensions to OCPP.

 7. A quick overview of the versions of OCPP